Course Descriptions

 Communication Studies: Communication Studies is an elective course for 7th and 8th graders who have an interest in interpersonal and intercultural communication, public speaking, and argumentation.
 In this course, students can expect to improve their listening, critical thinking and communication skills.
 Students will learn about the power of verbal and nonverbal communication.
 This class will also provide students with skills in teamwork, problem solving, leadership, and conflict management.
 This is a semester course.

-Computer Coding: Middle School Computer Coding is a course that introduces early secondary students to programming.
-The course is designed to be attractive to a diverse range of students, from those with a coding background to those that have never considered programming.
-Students learn how to code by working in real software environments such as Code.org.
-Students will have the opportunity to program using Block Code to create a simple Mobile App.
-Students will discover how to create amazing programs that can lead to them having a significant impact on their world & community.
-This is a single semester course.
+Computer Coding: Middle School Computer Coding is a course that introduces early secondary students to computer basics, programming, and web design.
+The course is designed to be attractive to a diverse range of students, from those with a coding/computer background to those who have never considered programming.
+Students will have the opportunity to program using Block Code with Spheros.
+Students will also create web pages and learn about computer basics.
+This is a single-semester course.

 Computer Design, Creation and Coding: Computer Design, Creation, and Coding is a course that takes early secondary students on a deeper dive into how computers work and how they are used to design and program.
 Students should have successfully completed the Computer Coding- MS course before taking this course.
 During this course, students will continue their coding education intertwined with programming real-world objects such as Arduinos and/or simple robots.
 Additionally, students will learn more about computer hardware, 3D modeling and printing and engineering and construction design principles/practice and other design principles.
 Computer Coding is a prerequisite and registration in this class will depend on verification of the previous level coding class.